Spicy Tuna Onigiri [ピリ辛マグロおにぎり]

 The Onigiri

 - Prepare the onigiri rice by mixing 1 Tbsp. roasted black sesame seeds into the slightly cooled rice.
-Then cut the 2 Nori sheets into 3 pieces each.

 Nutrition